thundernixon/blog2017/src/pages/09-01-18-things-i-learned-at-typemedia/A-few-things-I-learned-at-TypeMedia.md

 People _do_ burn out at TypeMedia, and by the very end, I partly did myself.
 The combination of being surrounded by competitive classmates and having teachers that openly expect remarkable results is a lot to handle.
 In the second semester, I deliberately took on a final project which I knew was ambitious enough that “finishing” it was an open risk.
 I wanted a broad variable font family, but what if working through technical hurdles would leave me with an unpresentable mess?
 In the final month, I chose to make changes that were extensive but felt necessary – in addition to creating the final exhibition poster, presentation, process book, and specimen.
 That final month is the closest I have come to “not sleeping” in favor of working, with two solid weeks of very short nights of sleep.
 I _did_ accomplish a lot in that time, but on the day of final presentations, I had the feeling that if the same intensity were to continue for another week, I would just ... stop functioning.
 Whether I could have kept working beyond that is an open question, but I definitely was forced to confront my limits of emotional and digital output.

 Luckily, I have since had the chance to take some vacation, move back to the US, and learn at an internship that was more about coding and exploratory drawing than obsessive focus on a single typeface.
-I've gotten to spend more time thinking, writing, and doing web coding, and these things have helped clear my head a bit, and made me eager to get back to more type design.
+I've gotten to spend more time thinking, writing, and doing web coding.
+These things have helped clear my head a bit and have made me eager to get back to more type design.

-# Concrete tips
+# Concrete lessons & tips

 Now that I've finally provided some context for this post, here are a few of the top lessons I left TypeMedia with.
 A few of them are good design lessons I'll carry on, and most are specific things things that helped me through the year or things I wish I would have done better.
 As such, the following section is written to anyone currently starting a year of TypeMedia, though I believe that these lessons apply to just about anyone working in a design team or working on a big project.

-## Keep yourself happy & healthy.

-I found out again how much I enjoy running outside.
-The Haagse Bos (Hague's Woods) are a huge park right next to KABK.
-They are wonderful to walk in with classmates, and maybe even better to explore on your own while jogging.

-I barely made it to the beach, which is nuts.
-It is gorgeous, and I was an easy 20 minute tram or bike ride away!
-It's a busy year so you'll get caught up in work, but make sure to visit for at least a few sunsets.
+## Be enthusiastic and learn everything you can from each of the teachers

+In general, I think that approaching most topics with curiosity and enthusiasm is the best way to learn and to have a good time.
+I know this can be hard sometimes, especially if you feel busy or pressured by multiple projects.
+However, in a course like TypeMedia – which mixes many disciplines, classes, teachers, and approaches to teaching – it makes a huge difference to attend classes with an open mind and gung-ho attitude.
+Every one of the teachers has done great work and you can learn important things from each of them.
+A few of them give more assignments or teach in a more unconventional, less-direct way.
+Treat the assignments less as "homework" and more as opportunities to learn, and ask lots of questions to get want you want out of unconventional lessons.
+My classmates all did wonderful work and got a lot out of the course, but those who kept an optimistic perspective seemed to have about 50% more fun.

 ## Be nice to your classmates.